Skip to content

 • A reader function that reads the raw data to construct a single cset/graph/sample.

 • A pre_transform function which builds the actual Data object.
 This will be executed only once when you open the dataset path.
 Internally, the dataset will create a directory named processed which will contain the processed files, one for each cset.
 The precence of this directory is used to determine if pre_transform is executed again, so you can go to the directory and delete processed or rename it to trigger a new processing run.
+The pre_transform function is optional, it defaults to None and you don't have to provide it.
+This can be useful when you experiment a lot with different compositions, subsets or transformations.
+The pre_transform function is optional, it defaults to None and you don't have to provide it.
+This can be useful when you experiment a lot with different compositions, subsets or transformations.
+If not supplied, the dataset will return the return value of the reader function for each loaded datapoint.

 • A pre_filter function which filters out undesired raw samples and only lets a subset through to be processed by pre_transform.
 The semantics is the same as pre_transform, and the two will always be executed together.
+Like the pre_transform function, the pre_filter function is optional.
+Not supplying it will make the dataset use every datapoint regardless of properties. pre_filter and pre_transform function independently, only when both are None is the cached pre-processing not triggered.

 The last three are part of pytorch/pytorch_geometric's Dataset API, so check out the respective documentation to learn more about them.